Mohammed Shami To Feature In Playing 11 Against PAK

 – Amongst the issues that we identified after last year’s WC loss – it was important to give security to players to perform and stay in team without worrying abt results and their individual performances… how to play fearlessly, spoke to a lot of boys abt this aspect.

 – In India- Pakistan match – Pressure is constant but I will take it as a challenge.
 This Pakistani team is very challenging.
 I believe on ‘on that particular day’ if we are good we beat, they’re good they will beat us.
-Also Read – AUS vs NZ Dream11 Prediction, Fantasy Cricket Hints ICC T20 World Cup 2022: Captain, Vice-Captain, Probable Playing 11s For Today’s Australia vs New Zealand T20 WC at Sydney Cricket Ground at 12:30 PM IST October 22 Sat
+Also Read – IND vs PAK: Mohammed Rizwan Banter With Indian Fans Goes Viral Ahead of T20 World Cup Match, Watch Video

 Check out Press Conference updates here: